someone-6969/someone-6969.github.io/README.md

-# Hippity hoppity our code is your property
+# Hippity hoppity, our code is your property
-Welcome to the official repository for Levi's website!
+Welcome to the official repository for Levi Bot's website!

 You're still here?
 Oh.

-Y tho?
+Why though?

 Ok then...